-To do so, we will conduct unique measurements during a planned research cruise to the high Arctic in summer 2018 aboard the Swedish icebreaker (I/B) Oden.
+To do so, we will conduct unique measurements during a planned research cruise to the high Arctic in summer 2018 aboard the Swedish icebreaker (I/B) Oden as part of the Arctic Ocean 2018 expedition.
 During the cruise, which will take place throughout the most active period biologically and into the autumn freeze-up (mid July to September), I/B Oden will drift passively whilst moored to an ice floe.
-This approach will allow us to utilise a number of innovative techniques and novel measurement approaches and the project will involve contributions from across many fields in the natural sciences.
+This approach will allow us to utilize a number of innovative techniques and novel measurement approaches and the project will involve contributions from across many fields in the natural sciences.

 Within ACES, we are responsible for the following projects during the expedition:

 - Quantifying the source of aerosols from open leads in the High Arctic (PI: Matthew Salter)

 - Aerosol-cloud interactions in the High Arctic (PI: Paul Zieger)